-Abby Dowse Shows Off Ample Curves In Apricot Teddy: ‘Smooth And Sweet Like Honey’
+Abby Dowse Shows Off Ample Curves In Apricot Teddy: 'Smooth And Sweet Like Honey'

-Social media influencer Abby Dowse showed off her tantalizing curves in an update that she posted on Monday morning.
+Social media influencer Abby Dowse showed off her tantalizing curves in an update that she posted on Monday.
 The Australian model looked smoking hot in some lingerie that left very little to the imagination.
 Her 2.9 million Instagram followers flooded her with more than 8,000 likes in less than an hour of her posting.
+However, the photo has since been removed from her grid.

-Abby lounged on a bed made up with crisp white linen.
+In the now-deleted shot, Abby lounged on a bed made up with crisp white linen.
 Light spilled through the windows and enveloped her in its warm glow as she lay across the cool sheets.
-Two bedside tables flanked the bed on both sides, and fluffy pillows beckoned invitingly.
+Two side tables flanked the bed and fluffy pillows beckoned invitingly.

-The blonde lay on her side while balancing herself with her left leg that she bent at the knee.
+The blonde lay on her side while balancing herself with her left leg bent at the knee.
 Abby placed her bicep against the side of her chest, pressing her breasts together while holding the camera up for the selfie.
 Leaning on her elbow, Abby widened her eyes and pouted her lips for a seductive snap.

-Abby showed off her jaw-dropping figure in some NSFW lingerie.
+She showed off her jaw-dropping figure in some sexy lingerie.
 The apricot bodysuit had a plunging neckline that revealed her bountiful cleavage.
 The sheer fabric was lacy and delicate, adding to her feminine appeal.

 The teddy was cut high on her hip, putting her curvy booty and long limbs on display.

-The influencer parted her platinum locks in a side part.
-She let her wavy tresses cascade down her back and shoulders in a golden waterfall.
-She wore a single, bold ring on her index finger and a delicate gold chain with a pendant as her only jewelry.
+The influencer parted her platinum locks to the side and let her wavy tresses cascade down her back and shoulders in a golden waterfall.
+She wore a single bold ring on her index finger and a delicate gold chain with a pendant.

 Abby's fans waxed lyrical in the comments section.
 Many spoiled her with lavish praises, while others expressed their opinion with a variety of emoji.